mobileka/liner/readme.md

     return str_replace('!', '', $line);
 });

-// almost forgot to mention that you can get number of lines
+// almost forgot to mention that you can get the number of lines
 $liner->getNumberOfLines();

 // and that you can also delegate methods to SplFileObject